|Pilot 1st Lt Paul J. Larson, O-442520 (survived)

 Built by Lockheed Aircraft Corporation (LAC) in Burbank, California.
 Constructor Number 1028.
 Delivered to the U. S. Army.
 Disassembled and shipped overseas and reassembled.

+On July 21, 1943 took off from Port Moresby at 9:30am on a fighter sweep over the Bogadjim area.
 Over the target area, the P-38s encountered a formation of thirty-seven Japanese fighters including nineteen Ki-43 Oscars from the 1st Sentai and 24th Sentai plus eighteen Ki-61 Tonys from the 68th Sentai and 78th Sentai.

 During the air combat, this P-38 claimed an enemy fighter shot down but was damaged by gun fire that broke off a section of the left engine cowling.
 Damaged, Larson feathered the left engine and turned for home.
 The aircraft was then jumped by three Zeros [sic KI-43 Oscars or Ki-61 Tonys], one in particular being an excellent pilot, and it took considerable effort for Lt Larson to shake off his adversary.